-(2) No suit or other legal proceedings shall lie against the Federal Government for any damage caused or likely to be caused for anything which is done with due care in good faith or intended to be done in pursuance of the provisions of this Act.
+for any damage caused or likely to be caused for anything which is done with due care in good faith or intended to be done in pursuance of the provisions of this Act.

-17. Power to make rules.- The Federal Government may, by notification in the official Gazette, make rules for carrying out the purposes of this Act.
+17. Power to make rules.- The "[Government] may, by notification in the official Gazette, make rules for carrying out the purposes of this Act.

-18. Removal of difficulties.- If any difficulty arises in giving effect to any provision of this Act, the President may make such order as he considers necessary or expedient for the purpose of removing the difficulty.
+18. Removal of difficulties.
+If any difficulty arises in giving effect to any provision of this Act, the "[Government] may make such order as "it] considers necessary or expedient for the purpose of removing the difficulty.